teragramgius/GherryPlus/docs/feasibilitystudy.md

 b.
 Needs: Medication management tools, care coordination, communication with healthcare professionals and family members

 c.
 Scenario: Susan uses the app to track medications and appointments for her patients, communicate with family members about their loved ones' well-being, and access resources on best practices for memory care.

+# SCENARIOS
+Emulation of the application usage for each persona above